To determine if the concentration of calcium in your blood is at normal levels.

 When is it requested?

-For Diagnosis: Calcium can be used as a diagnostic test if you go to your doctor with symptoms that suggest:
+For Diagnosis: Calcium can be used as a diagnostic test if individuals have symptoms that suggest:

 - kidney stones